w3c/wot-discovery/explainer/Explainer.md

 ### Requirements
 WoT Discovery has been designed with the following goals in mind:
-- Security and privacy.
+- security and privacy;
-- Ease of use.
+- ease of use;
-- Integration with existing ecosystems.
+- integration with existing ecosystems;
-- Both local and global access.
+- both local and global access;
-- Scability to large numbers of Things, including distributing searches over multiple directory services.
+- scalability to large numbers of Things, including distributing searches over multiple directory services; and
-- Support for both self-description and external descriptions (to support brownfield scenarios).
+- support for both self-description and external descriptions (to support brownfield scenarios).

 Some of these are in conflict.
 For example, while we want to integrate with existing ecosystems, we don't want to expose users to known or potential security hazards in those ecosystems.
-Making discovery simple enough to be used on small devices for self-description while also secure and scalable to a large number of IoT devices was also a significant challenge.
+Making discovery simple enough to be used on small devices for self-description while also secure and scalable to a large number of IoT devices is also a significant challenge.

 #### Key Requirement: Privacy and Security
 While the purpose of the WoT Discovery process is to distribute Thing Description metadata,